X-XENDROME-X/CampusHive/README.md

      - For Maven: Run `mvn test`.
      - For Gradle: Run `gradle test`.

-By following these steps, you can easily automate testing of your Java applications using JUnit across different development environments.
+By following these steps, you can easily automate the testing of CampusHive using JUnit across different development environments.

 ---